Khanathan/Fun-Lang-Interpreter/README.md

 # Fun - A Small Functional Programming Language

-This project implements a small functional programming language with type inference.
-It demonstrates key concepts in interpreter design including parsing, type checking, and evaluation.
+This is an interpreter for a small functional programming language with type inference, written in Haskell.

 ## Features